Facts at a Glance About Dumbo the Flying Elephant:

-If you have a Fastpass you’ll skip the Big Top with its playground and go right to the ride.
+If you have a Genie+ you’ll skip the Big Top with its playground and go right to the ride.

 This is a really popular ride and it’s slow loading, so there can be a very long waiting time.
-However the second Dumbo spinner, interactive queue and availability of Fastpass have improved the wait.
+However, the second Dumbo spinner, interactive queue and availability of Genie+ have improved the wait.

 Ride Car and Boarding info for Dumbo the Flying Elephant